Elijah-Bodden/Membrane/README.md

 </p>

 ## What  is this?
-Membrane takes signalling to the browser, creating living peer networks.
-After just one contact with a central server, a node can spin off into a decentralized network, with its peers acting as signaling vectors from then on.
+The Membrane protocol takes signalling to the browser, creating living peer networks.
+With minimal server-based bootstrapping, it can create self-sufficient WebRTC peer networks with full self-signaling abilities.
 The network acts as a giant signaling *membrane*, connecting even the most distant peers quickly, without the need for a server.
 So long as a node remains a part of the network, it has full contact with every participant.
 Meanwhile, the network actively stabilizes, minimizing heuristics like minimum node distance to ensure a healthy, well-connected network and giving a seamless "immediate-access-to-anyone" experience.
 | ![](./Assets/demo.gif) |
 |:--:|
 | *[Membranexus.com](https://membranexus.com), built using Membrane* |